la18201498539/campus_exchange/team.md

 - Python
 *(and have some basic knowledge about Unix shell scripting, Git, and Prolog.)*

+**Yuanbin Man** - Requirement Leader \
+I'm Yuanbin, a CS major from Hangzhou, China.
+I worked as an AI engineer at Alibaba's AI Lab (DAMO Academy) and have been involved in multi-modal research both at BU and beyond.
+In my free time, I enjoy swimming and cooking.

 I worked as a Software Development Engineer-1 for 2 years before coming to BU.
 I generally play adventure RPG video games in my free time.
 My favorite saying/quote is:
 > What our eyes see ought to be our fate but now, close your eyes and feel.
 For with our blood... we will forge our true fate.